 Personality and Personnel:

 Everyone knows it’s crucial to hire the best people; this doesn’t just mean finding the highest performers.
-It means finding the highest performers who will make the best decisions for your organization, particularly in ethical arenas.
-On this page we review evidence showing that there are a few personality traits that really matter (such as high concientiousness and low aggression).
+It means finding the highest performers who will make the best decisions for your organization, without putting their own interests ahead of the organizations, or exposing the organization to legal or reputational liability.
+On this page we review evidence showing that there are a few personality traits that really matter (such as high conscientiousness and low aggression).
 We point you to some methods for testing potential employees - methods that can even detect psychopaths.
 We also cover research on how to bring out the ethical qualities of employees you’ve already hired.

 Although students might ace an ethics course, they will not necessarily use that knowledge once they leave the classroom.
 Because the unconscious mind has so much control over our behavior, it is insufficient to teach only the conscious mind.
 A class that alters the unconscious (or changes the external circumstances influencing the unconscious) will be more effective.
 Additionally, because individual and group identity play a large role in how we conduct ourselves, a course that affects how students think of themselves, and of their classmates, has a greater chance of success than one that simply tries to educate the student by imparting knowledge and skills.